-The Museum's collection of algae is one of the largest in the world, with over a quarter of a million specimens from around the globe.
-These account for about 5% of the botanical collections.
+The Museum's collection of algae is one of the largest in the world, with more than a quarter of a million specimens from around the globe.
+These account for about 5 per cent of the botanical collections.

-The algal collections number in the region of 300,000 specimens of red, green and brown seaweeds; freshwater algae including Charophytes; cyanobacteria; euglenophytes and xanthophytes.
+The algal collections number around 300,000 specimens of red, green and brown seaweeds, freshwater algae including charophytes, cyanobacteria, euglenophytes and xanthophytes.

 The algal collections include: